jessetane/tsync/readme.md

 Change file extensions to <u>extension</u> before writing to `dest`.

 * -c --concurrency <u>concurrency</u>
 The maximum number of concurrent pipelines.
-Defaults to 100.
+Defaults to `Infinity`.

 #### `'src-glob'`
 The pattern to use when [globbing](https://github.com/isaacs/node-glob#glob) files.
 Be careful to quote your pattern as your shell may perform expansion before `tsync` gets invoked!